Grubb Family Iron Dynasty: End of a dynasty (1898–1911)

-The Daisy Grubb era (1890–1936)
+Daisy Grubb era (1890–1936)

 Daisy Elizabeth Brooke Grubb was Clement Grubb's youngest child.
 Never married, she inherited holdings worth $6 million from her father in 1889 and became a wealthy Lancaster spinster and socialite who lived at Mount Hope Estate and at her father's mansion in downtown Lancaster; she also had a town home in Philadelphia.
 In 1902, she sold most of her inherited industrial holdings to Pennsylvania Steel Company.
 In 1895, she began renovating her 12-room Federal-style Mount Hope mansion, enlarging it into a 32-room Victorian mansion where she entertained extensively.
 She retained the formal gardens established by her grandfather.
 Grubb was the last family member to live at Mount Hope, where she may have died in 1936.
 The estate is now privately owned and is listed on the National Register of Historic Places.
 Her will left a trust fund to the Hope Episcopal Church, which was built by her grandmother, and the rest to descendants of her sisters.